amejiarosario/amejiarosario.github.io/source/_posts/2014-10-01-creating-a-restful-api-tutorial-with-nodejs-and-mongodb.markdown

 ## Connect ExpressJS to MongoDB

 In this section we are going to access MongoDB using our newly created express app.
-Hopefully, you have installed MongoDB in the <a href="#mongodb">setup section</a>, and you can start it typing (if you haven't yet):
+Hopefully, you have installed MongoDB in the <a href="#mongodb">setup section</a>, and you can start it by typing (if you haven't yet):

 ```bash
 mongod